-I am primarily driven by questions of how people perceive and relate their spaces: how movement through the world — both experiential and imagined — becomes codified in visual and written maps.
-My academic interests include cartographic and spatial history, hodography and hodology, as well as the history of movement and pilgrimage.
-My current research work examines the production of ideas of space and cityscape in 17th century London.
+My academic research is primarily driven by questions of how people perceive and relate their spaces: how movement through the world — both experiential and imagined — becomes codified in visual and written maps.
+My interests include cartographic and spatial history, hodography and hodology, as well as the history of movement and pilgrimage.
+My current work examines the cultural history of eels in England from the tenth through the seventeenth centuries, focusing on eel’s role in economic change, the growth of a national English identity, and the evolution of spatial practice in early modern London.

 Before returning to school, I coached collegiate volleyball for ten years.
 Following that, I worked as a researcher for the Conflict Securities Advisory Group (CSAG).
-While studying at East Tennessee State, I spent time as a white water rafting and caving guide.
+While studying in East Tennessee, I spent time as a whitewater rafting and caving guide.

 For more information, see either my professional academic portfolio or my curriculum vitae (or both!).